Loading profile data...

 With turnover under £1.35 million, annual VAT accounting can be helpful.
 VAT is paid during the year on account based on estimated figures.

-If you are enjoying an increasing turnover, the amounts paid on account will be less than the final calculated VAT and the balancing amount due is paid one month later than usual.
-These delays in paying the VAT due is a useful cash-flow advantage.
+If you’re enjoying an increasing turnover, the amounts paid on account will be less than the final calculated VAT and the balancing amount due is paid one month later than usual.
+These delays in paying the VAT due are a useful cash flow advantage.

 Time your VAT invoices correctly